 I thought I'd start our new DIY projects blog off with easy throw pillows perfectly suited for our colorful cotton yarn.
 I'm in the process of sprucing up my room, and what better way to liven up a room than with a new bedspread and throw pillows to match!

-To check how many stitches you need depending on your needle size, it is wise to knit a swatch with around 10 stitches to check the gauge.
-For me, 4 stitches equaled 1", so I cast on 57 stitches - one extra stitch to allow enough room for the seam.
+To check how many stitches you need depending on your needle size, it is always wise to knit a swatch to check the gauge.
+For me, 4 stitches equaled approximately 1", so I cast on 57 stitches - one extra stitch to allow enough room for the seam.

-I knit all the rows in a garter, stitch using the two strands together until the piece was roughly a square.
+I knit all the rows in garter stitch using the two strands together until the piece was roughly a square.
 Mind you a pillow cover needs two pieces, so unfortunately it's back to the beginning to repeat the process for the other side.
 Cheer up, that's just more time to binge-watch the new season of House of Cards!

 Alright!
-When finished, the two squares will be a little smaller than 14" x 14", but fear not it's time to block those babies to make them the right size.
+When finished, the two squares might be a little smaller than 14" x 14", but fear not it's time to block those babies to make them the right size.
 To block the squares, first soak them in water.
 I also put a little bit of Eucalan Fine Fabric Wash in the water to soften and add some fragrance.
 Once soaked, rinse out the squares a little and gently squeeze out the excess water, so the pieces are just slightly damp.

-Take the squares on a flat surface - blocking mats, towel, etc. - and pin them out to make them just over 14" x 14".
+Put squares on a flat surface - blocking mats, towel, etc. - and pin them out to make them just over 14" x 14".
 I use Knitter's Pride Knit Blockers; however, any rust-proof pins will work.
 Allow the squares to dry completely.

 Aaaand voila, you've just made a new throw pillow you can be proud to post on Instagram!
 I loved the results so much, I ended up making a second pillow in navy!